bleunguts/bleunguts/portfolio2007.md

 _ **Tools:** _ CVS, PR Tracker, Wise for Windows Installer, Windows Vista Certification

-_ **Methodology:** _ Siemens Evolution Proceess (bespoke software process designed by process engineering to coordinated delivery and iteration with software, firmware, hardware, and on-site deployment technicians)
+_ **Methodology:** _ Siemens Evolution Process (bespoke software process for coordinated delivery and iteration with software, firmware, hardware, and on-site deployment technicians)

-_ **Description:** _ SiPass has been installed in 1300 sites over 55 countries world-wide.
-Sipass has secured 2000 doors in Huawei HQ, 784 doors in Beijing Television Centre and 744 doors in Wohnpark Alt Erlaa in Austria.
+_ **Description:** _ SiPass has been installed at 1300 sites in 55 countries world-wide, securing notable locations Huawei HQ (2000 doors), Beijing Television Centre (784 doors) and Wohnpark Alt Erlaa in Austria (744 doors).

 _ **Achievements:** _

-- Smart Card Hardware API development expertise (GemPlus 332, HID 6055B)
+- Smart Card Hardware API Development: Gained development expertise in smart card hardware APIs (GemPlus 332, HID 6055B).
-- Spearheaded a major innovative feature of our product which made it in the release as a key product selling point.
-I researched & developed a component to support smart card access control on personal office rooms' cylinders.
-This was a successful feature, in which I was nominated by project management to head up this user story.
+- Innovative Feature Development: Developed a component supporting smart card access control for personal office rooms' cylinders, a major product selling point.
+Contributed to 15% uptick in sales.
-- Assigned in-charge of the suite of Digital Video Recording (DVR API) module in SiPass.
-The video surveillance division was responsible for image capturing sequencing based on trigger-able alarm events.
-Developed 3rd party recording hardware innovations in C++ COM tendered from 3rd party vendor requirements.
+- DVR API Module Lead: Managed the Digital Video Recording (DVR) API module, responsible for image capturing sequencing based on alarm events.
+Developed C++ COM solutions for third party recording hardware innovations working directly with third party DVR vendors to source requirements.
 (C++, ATL, STL, COM)
-- Appraised for succinct analysis skills after delivering solutions to non-deterministic critical live anomalies which eliminated the negative impact to the system resulting in noticeable reduction to end-user complaints.
+- Live Anomaly Solutions: Delivered solutions to non-deterministic critical live anomalies, reducing end-user client complaints.
+Glowing feedback from client appraising analysis skills and won team award for 'anomaly hunter'
 - Recognised for my diligence to follow through pursuing tracking the bad patterns throughout the code base and resolving accordingly.
 C++, C# .NET, COM, .NET Remoting, SQL Server, Wise, Memory Leaks
 - Driven with a sense of ownership & proven ability to deliver zero-risk solutions the project manager consequently delegated more show-stopping site issues, more enhancements and more development areas to take charge of.
 Assigned lead dev with one to three engineers in recognition of my leadership qualities and knowledge in development areas and was assigned responsibility of the outcome of the leading tasks.
 - Resolved a complex, non-deterministic OLE Server Busy issue which was left unsolved for many years.
 Through rigorous root cause analysis, identified the issue to be performance related in the C++ RPC connectivity to the server.
 Resolved & delivered with assistance from engineers that had experience with these legacy modules.
 (C++, MFC)
 - Assigned responsibility for quality assurance of requirements, design & API manuals from other engineers in recognition to my attention to quality.
-- Strategized an automation tool to cut the huge costs €1.5 million in localizing the software into 12+ languages per release.
-Recognised as the SME and consequently supervised 2-3 engineers to develop the automated solution using C#, scripting, C++ API interfacing and was highly appraised for cutting the cost of effort by 40+%.
+- Cost-Reduction Automation Tool: Developed a tool that cut language localization costs by over 40% reducing expenses by €1.5 million.
+With the growing number of languages (12+) per release moving away from manual steps, I was self-motivated to engineer process optimization.
+Promoted to localization expert and led a team of two to three engineers to push this engineering effort.
 (C# .NET, Scripting, C++ RC-WinTrans API)

 _ **Projects** __:_

 _SiPass Enterprise_

-- Designed from inception the alarm module for the new SiPass Enterprise system.
-The alarms alerting module provides a system wide ability to trigger, acknowledge, report on alarms.
-Implemented integration bridge with SiPass for cross-communication.
+- Designed and implemented the alarm module for system-wide alarm triggering, acknowledging, and reporting.
+Implemented integration bridge with SiPass (C++) and Enterprise (C#) for cross-communication interop.
 (C# .NET, WinForms .NET, Composite UI Application Block, NUnit .NET, COM+ Message Queue, XML)
-- Designed the licence generation mechanism with a custom hashing algorithm for SiPass Enterprise (C++.NET, NUnit .NET, C++ COM Unit Test, ASP.NET Unit Test).
-Managed the licencing module thereon.
+- Created a custom hashing algorithm for license generation (C++.NET, NUnit .NET, C++ COM Unit Test, ASP.NET Unit Test).

 _Sipass Hardware Mechanics_

 - Designed & Implemented a module that supports pre-released smart card readers (two developments; GemPlus, HID, OmniKey) using a C++ API interface.
 (C++, OO Design, API interfacing).
 Managed the smart card division of SiPass from thereon.
 - Designed & implemented a module that introduced turnstile door types to the system.
 Required conceptualisation of the turnstile operation.
 (C++, MFC, COM, SQL Server, XML)
-- Led the suite of Digital Video Recording division of SiPass using C++ / COM interfacing to 3rd parties for them to develop device drivers.
-This included developing enhancements using C++ COM to maintain the video stream between the hardware in SiPass.
+- Led the Digital Video Recording division, developing C++ COM interfaces for third party device drivers.
+Developed enhancement C++ COM to maintain the video stream between the hardware in SiPass.
 (C++, ATL, STL, COM)
-- Designed & developed an innovative key marketable component a smart-card digital locking cylinder (HID's new R&D invention) effectively creating a wireless unlocking effect for door users.
-This invention was designed with one fellow engineer and the framework that we designed was commended template for future client-server developments.
+- Innovated a smart-card digital locking cylinder with a fellow engineer, providing a wireless unlocking effect for door users (HID's new R&D invention).
+This was a success and the pattern we invented were used henceforth for future client-server developments.
 (C#, .NET, Design Patterns, .NET Remoting, SQL Server)

 _SiPass Integrated_